 Research shows that results usually need about two weeks of treatment with this drug to show improvement.
 The majority of studies on Benfotiamine use 300mg/day doses.
 Since it may take several weeks for this supplement to build up in the tissues, a it may take few months of therapy before noticeable results.

 There have not been any studies on the safety of taking Benfotiamine every day long term, and so most people take this drug intermittently (1-2 times per week or month) rather than every day.
-Starting with an intermittent schedule, there are no known side effects associated with acute doses of up to 300mg/day.
+Starting with an intermittent schedule, there are no known side effects associated with acute doses of up to 300mg/day which is also found in SugarMD Neuropathy Support.

 However, toxic effects may start to show up at higher doses, including DNA fragmentation and lipid peroxidation.
 If you choose to take this drug every day long term, it may be a good idea to cycle it.
 You can take a week or two off from taking it every so often.
 Also, be sure to monitor any changes in your health.
 Avoid sudden stop if you’ve been using this drug regularly for more than a few months.